rubenfin/fdf/README.md

 3.  **Drawing**: The program uses the ML42 library to draw lines between the projected 2D points.
 These lines connect adjacent points in the grid (e.g., `(x, y)` to `(x+1, y)` and `(x, y)` to `(x, y+1)`), creating the wireframe effect.

-4.  **User Interaction**: The program handles keyboard and/or mouse events to allow the user to control the view.
+4.  **User Interaction**: The program handles keyboard and mouse events to allow the user to control the view.
 Common features include zooming in/out, changing the projection angle, or moving the map.

 ---